 The Minority Shareholder Group was also issued a \$20.6 million convertible subordinated note.
 Immediately after these transactions, BRS had a 58.6% voting interest and the Minority Shareholder Group had the remaining 41.5%.
-The BRS investment has been accounted for as a recapitalization in the of accounting.
+The BRS investment has been accounted for as a recapitalization in the accompanying consolidated financial statements and, as such, has no impact on the historical basis of accounting.
 Approximately \$3.2 million of costs incurred by BRS in the transaction have recorded in the recapitalization account in members' equity.